 NWDS welcomes new staff to their dynamic team and we often have our current staff encouraging their friends and contacts to join the organisation.
 The culture at NWDS challenges and rewards staff to draw on their background and skills to create innovative and exciting activities and engagements for the people we support and serve.
 As we move fully into NDIS we see the opportunities presenting for more diverse and interesting roles as we are challenged continually to develop options for people now funded for broader experiences.

 If you come to NWDS as your "employer of choice" we can assure you, you will have every opportunity to build your skills to a level that will ensure you are a most valuable worker in the field.
 Our extensive training and support strategies provide the motivation and clear direction to gain competencies and expand knowledge that will place you in a position to undertake the many challenges that make working with a person with a disability such a rewarding career.

 If you wish to complete an application to join our team please follow this link

 The roles available at NWDS are diverse and as staff become familiar with the options available to staff they often self select into the role that they enjoy the most.
-We are open to staff working a Part-Time or Casual role and we ensure we make every effort to meet the expectations that staff challenge us with.
+We are open to staff working a Part-Time or Casual role and we ensure we make every effort to meet the expectations of staffs.

 Work Hours cover the 24/7 range and we are keen to have a good understanding of the hours staff are interested in working.
-We have moved our strategy for staff to develop a range of staff levels that will enable staff to develop skills and be rewarded as they step through the levels that reflect their experience and competency level.
+We have strategy for staff to develop a range of skills and be rewarded as they step through the levels that reflect their experience and competency level.

 - Certificate III in Disability Work, or achievement within 12 months of employment